The following FAQs highlight what middle leaders can expect if they choose to take the qualification:

 If you have a question or query about the new NPQs speak to your workplace rep in the first instance.
 If you do not have access to a workplace rep you may want to consider taking on the role.
 The role is very rewarding and many of the skills you will develop are transferable to your professional life.
 Our reps are at the heart of the union.

-As a middle leader you may also be interested in reading the FAQs on Changes affecting the role of NQT Mentors from September 2021.
+As a middle leader you may also be interested in reading the FAQs on The Role of ECT Mentors.